nic-vo/mixdeltatool/README.md

 # Changelog
 (the commit history sucks because this started out as an experiment)

+## 0.11.0
+  - Separate playlist lists from parent
+  - Separate differ styling from adder's styling entirely

-## 0.10.0
+### 0.10.0
   - Implement very basic rate limiting via Redis (a drop-in promise for routes)
   - Implement account deletion dialog
   - Implement universal clear playlist button
   - Implement route to update global status
   - Implement contact form

 ### 0.9.0
   - Abstract differ logic to a context so it persists when the view changes